What Is a Correspondence Address?

 - Circulars: any circulars that may have been subscribed to or other general advertisements/promotions that are sent to your business.

-How to Get a Correspondence Address for Your Business?
+How to Get a Communication Point Of Contact for Your Business?

 This is a fully digital mailbox that is linked to a physical street address but exists only online in reality.
 All mail sent to the digital mailbox service is scanned and uploaded to your virtual mailbox which can then be conveniently read anywhere from your computer or mobile device.